Twitter took millions of users by surprise when it announced in late 2017 that it was expanding its character-per-Tweet limit from 140 to 280.

 Tweets becoming twice as long may sound like pure excess, but Twitter users have frequently been forced to split up their messages across multiple Tweets anyway.

 And this is especially true for anyone who has ever used social media for their business.

-People who use Twitter for marketing or providing customer service know all too well the difficulty of trying to explain complex concepts in shorter Tweets.
-140 characters isn’t always enough space to get your message out without sacrificing tone, details, or valuable context!
+People who use Twitter for marketing or providing customer service know all too well the difficulty of explaining complex concepts in shorter Tweets.
+140 characters aren’t always enough space to get your message out without sacrificing tone, details, or valuable context!